HB441 Alabama 2010 Session

 - Criminal sentencing, suspended sentences, split sentences, consecutive incarcerations prohibited, maximum probation, defendant not eligible for good time or parole, probationary sentences subject to modification, order regarding substance abuse treatment and full credit for treatment, Secs.
 15-18-8, 15-22-54 am'd.

-This bill would expressly prohibit sentencing a defendant to serve multiple consecutive incarceration portions of split sentences upon conviction for more than one offense at the same sentencing event.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 25, 2026.
+May contain errors — refer to the official bill text for accuracy.- Prohibits sentencing a defendant to serve multiple consecutive incarceration portions of split sentences for separate offenses at the same sentencing event.

 - Subjects